 Catherine (of France)

-The marriage of Henry and Catherine the daughter of Charles VI king of France sealed the Treaty of Troyes.
+The marriage of King Henry V and Catherine, the daughter of Charles VI king of France, took place and sealed the Treaty of Troyes.

 It is believed that Owen Tudor and Catherine were secretly married in this year or just before.